radical-cybertools/radical.owms/docs/source/installation.rst

 This should return the version of the TROY installation, similar to the above.

-To install one or more pilot frameworks see:
+To install one or more pilot frameworks see the following instructions but please **DO NOT CREATE A NEW VIRTUAL ENVIRONMENT** with commands like ``virtualenv $HOME/myenv``:

 *  Sagapilot (http://saga-pilot.readthedocs.org/en/latest/installation.html#id1)
 *  BigJob (http://saga-project.github.io/BigJob/)